Rhialto/PET_MEGA65/README.md

   - the screen blanks when EOI is sent on the IEEE-488 bus.
 This is used by the ROM to mask the previous effect when scrolling (only the non-CRTC ROMs do this).
   - the 1 KB of screen memory $8000-$83FF is repeated 3 more times, up to $8FFF.
 Later models go only up to $87FF.
 - I have extended the set of ROMs with B keyboard and 80 column ROMs.
 You can get more variants from the well-known Zimmers site.
 - I am including a `petcfg` file which you can copy to the `/PET` directory on the sd-card.
 It will remember the menu selections.
 Unfortunately not the ROM file you loaded, so it is less useful than it could be.
+Actually I would recommend against using this.
+It got me into a scare when I left it set to 80 columns, and on the next load of the core I just got a black screen, because the corresponding ROM was not loaded any more...

 v0.00007
 --------